All Guides About Start Here

 Content

-Generates plain-English terms of service and privacy policy documents for micro SaaS products.
+Generates plain-English Terms of Service and Privacy Policy documents for small software businesses.
 Founders need these to launch but cannot afford a lawyer.
-Iubenda and Termly exist but are too complex.
-A $19–$49 one-time product with a simple questionnaire fills the gap.
+Iubenda and Termly exist but are too complicated.
+A $19–$49 one-time purchase with a simple questionnaire fills the gap.

 Low competition 2 weeks $19–$49 one-time